jwharm/java-gi/docs/usage.md

 ### MacOS

 On MacOS, you can install Gtk using Homebrew.
 Gtk needs to run on the main thread, therefore you need to set the parameter `-XstartOnFirstThread`.
-A complete Gradle `run` task will look like this:
+A typical Gradle setup will look like this:

 === "Gradle (Groovy)"